The nervous system in the one which regulates the whole of our body. It is broadly classified into two categories as

-The peripheral nervous system is again categorized as the
+This peripheral nervous system is again categorized as the

-- the visceral nervous system (somatic and sensory nervous system)
+- The visceral nervous system (somatic and sensory nervous system)

 - The autonomic nervous system